eugenebaraka/66daysofdata_NLP/README.md

 My next lesson was about data normalization, which includes stemming and lemmatization.
 Stemming is a process of reducing a word to its root by removing the affixes, while lemmatization reduces the word to its base form but making sure the resulting word has a meaning.
 I am yet to be acquainted with this process, so I will have to practive a bit more in the coming days.
 I also deviated from NLP a bit and practiced web scrapping using Requests and BeautifulSoup libraries.

 ![normalization](./images/day5.png)

+# Day 6 of 66daysofdata

+Ever wondered how outlook email or gmail completes a sentence like "I am looking forward...."?
+Today, I read about N-grams.
+These are basically a sequence of n items in a given text or speech.
+According to the word that came before, the algorithm predicts which word has the highest probability of following.
+Multiple N-grams (like bigrams and above) are able to capture the context of which words are likely to follow the sequence either in speech or text.